 Note*: Ordering samples & test printing prior to purchase is always recommended.

-Heavy weight papers range from 90-105 pound cover – card stocks that are considerably thicker than those in the medium weight category.
+This category consists of heavy weight card stocks that are considerably thicker than those in the medium weight category.
 Though they do not compare to any every-day item, they are best described as being a bit heavier than a greeting card, but not quite as heavy as a cereal box.

 These heavy weight card stock papers: